What is CDH?

 On the other end of the spectrum, babies with severe CDH and very small lungs can have difficult challenges after birth, and some will not survive.
 These babies require very skilled intensive care to stay alive—things like high-frequency or oscillatory ventilation, inhaled nitric oxide and, in some cases, extracorporeal membrane oxygenation (ECMO).
 ECMO provides temporary support for lung failure by circulating the baby’s blood through a heart-lung type machine.
 It can be life-saving, but can be used for only limited time.

 Babies with CDH should be delivered in an experienced tertiary perinatal center with ECMO capability.
-The surgery to repair diaphragmatic hernia after birth is not an emergency and is usually performed when the baby has stabilized, usually in the first week of life.
+The surgery to repair diaphragmatic hernia after birth is not an emergency and is usually performed when the baby has stabilized, usually within the first week of life.
 After repair, these babies will need intensive support for many weeks or even months.
 Even when the CDH is severe, greater than 70% of affected babies can be saved with intensive support.
 However, there can be long term health issues related to breathing, feeding, growth and development.

 How serious is my fetus’s diaphragmatic hernia?